 It is important to take into account that, in general, a majority of the changes made by reviewers are stylistic preferences, not necessarily corrections of errors.
 Therefore, as the number of reviewers increases, so does the number of changes based upon personal preferences.
 Remember, just as “Too many cooks can spoil the broth,” too many reviewers can spoil a document’s translation.

-ASTA-USA Translation Services and its legal division Legal Translation Solutions, have worked diligently at refining the professional language translation process since 1991.
+Legal Translation Solutions and its parent company, ASTA-USA Translation Services, Inc., have worked diligently at refining the professional language translation process since 1991.